 Soon after, a financial crisis was brewing in Europe that threatened the destruction of the British East India Company (EIC), forcing them to ask for a bailout.
 The EIC was sitting on millions of pounds of tea, which seemed a good way to pay these debts—if they could find a market.
 According to historian Benjamin L. Carp, Europe and England were already saturated with tea and therefore not an option.
 America seemed an obvious place to unload the extra tea, but lingering anger about taxation and concern about the EIC made that difficult, and the British government was still afraid that repealing the tea tax would make Britain look weak.

 2. There was concern that the East India Company’s tea would push out local merchants’ smuggled tea.

-Even though the colonists were (largely) firm in their stance against British tea, they were still drinking tea.
-John Adams visited John Hancock in 1771 and recorded that he drank "Green Tea, from Holland I hope, but don't know."
+Even though the colonists were (largely) firm in their stance against British tea, they were still drinking the beverage.
+John Adams visited John Hancock in 1771 and recorded that he drank “Green Tea, from Holland I hope, but don’t know.”
 He probably could have guessed: A contemporary estimate (though possibly an exaggeration) was that around 80 percent of the tea consumed in Massachusetts was smuggled.
 In New York and Philadelphia, that number was 90 percent.

 It’s long been argued that many of the merchants—especially John Hancock—were upset that this cheaper tea would price their smuggled tea out of the market, though the role of smugglers in Boston versus those in New York and Philadelphia is debated.